 The genus Epioblasma as a whole has suffered extensively because members of this genus are characteristic riffle or shoal species, typically found only in streams that are shallow with sandygravel substrate and rapid currents (Bogan and Parmalee 1983, pp. 22-23).
-Eight species of Epioblasma were presumed extinct at the time of the 1985 recovery plan.
+Eight species of Epioblasma were extinct at the time of the 1985 recovery plan.
 The elimination of these species has been attributed to impoundments, barge canals, and other flow alteration structures that have eliminated riffle and shoal areas (USFWS 1985, p.
 1).

 The single greatest factor contributing to the decline of the yellow blossom, not only in the Tennessee Valley but in other regions as well, is the alteration and destruction of stream habitat due to impoundments for flood control, navigation, hydroelectric power production, and recreation.
 Siltation is another factor that has severely affected the yellow blossom.
 Increased silt transport into waterways due to strip mining, coal washing, dredging, farming, logging, and road construction increased turbidity and consequently reduced light penetration, creating a blanketing effect on the substrate.
-The 1985 recovery plan documented numerous coal operations within the range of the yellow blossom.
 A third factor is the impact caused by various pollutants.
 An increasing number of streams throughout the mussel's range receive municipal, agricultural, and industrial waste discharges (USFWS 2017, p.
 5).